how we help

 The Property we provide

 Our in-house property manager focuses on the quality of our properties and works to grow the number of houses available for us to house the homeless.
 We make sure that our properties meet legal requirements, and that systems are in place for renewing safety certificates.
 We ensure that our properties are inspected and plan for any necessary upgrades to properties and furniture.
-We also work out new property costs and rental income charges and liaise with Housing Benefit to agree rent levels.
-We carry out appropriate housing management functions in relation to our properties and tenants.
-Handling tenant complaints and issues, we try to solve reasonable complaints and meet the needs that tenants may have regarding the property.
+We also work out new property costs and rental income charges and liaise with Housing Benefit to agree on rent levels.
+We carry out appropriate housing management functions in relation to our properties and clients.
+Handling client complaints and issues, we try to solve reasonable complaints and meet the needs that clients may have regarding the property.